I had a discovery last Saturday. Aside from mom friends, my boys read pala my blog.

 While the boys were all too busy chatting, playing, and eating all at the same time, their mama was preoccupied with the little munchkin.

 And after a few singing and dancing in between bites, thank God the handsome prince finally decided to sleep.

 If only I could drive, I would love to stay a little longer.
 The boys were enjoying everything — too hard to break their heart in telling we need to leave in 20 minutes.
-Queen Mother (how I address my mother without her knowing it) has some difficulty driving at night so we need to leave the place by 9:00 pm.
+Queen Mother (how I address my mother without her knowing it) has some difficulty driving at night, so we need to exit the place by 9:00 pm.